Why University of Arizona?

 of your daily graduate work or progress.
 I am, however, very interested in providing you with time and resources needed for you to become an independent and original scientist; the best one you can be.

-our lab we have a large molecular genetics lab, fully equipped biochemical aboratory, modern microscopy and image analysis equipment, a complete a setup for hormone assays and other physiological work, great access to genomics facilities, large indoor/outdoor aviaries, and the whole wide world out there open for our fieldwork.
+our lab we have a large molecular genetics and developmetnal genetics lab, fully equipped biochemical laboratory, modern microscopy and image analysis equipment, a complete setup needed for sophisticated physiological work, great access to sequencing facilities, large indoor/outdoor aviaries, and the whole wide world out there open for our fieldwork.

-You are very unlikely to be limited by either empirical logistics or intellectual rigor here; instead there is a rare opportunity to design and conduct sophisticated integrative studies while mastering a wide variety of modern research maintenance, code. and non-human animal photos are by
+You are extremely unlikely to be constrained by either technical logistics or intellectual rigor here; instead there is a rare opportunity to design and conduct sophisticated integrative studies while mastering a wide variety of modern research maintenance, code. and non-human animal photos are by